FAQs for TCAP

 Yes — Check your pet’s incision.
 If the incision is still sealed and doesn’t look irritated, it is fully healed and you can remove the e-collar.

-No — If it has not been the full 14 days, please wait the full two weeks.
+No — If it has not been 14 days, please wait the full two weeks.
 If the incision looks healed at that point, you are good to remove the e-collar.

-It is extremely difficult for me to make an assessment of what your pet needs based on a picture.
+It is extremely difficult for our team to make an assessment of what your pet needs based on a picture.
 For that reason, we ask that you bring your pet in during our walk-in vaccine hours for our vet to make an assessment.

-Older pets have special needs that can’t be addressed by a high volume spay/neuter program.
-Older pets should have blood work done prior to surgery and very close monitoring during their procedure that TCAP cannot provide in a high volume setting.
+Older pets have special needs that cannot be addressed by a high-volume spay/neuter program.
+Older pets should have blood work done prior to surgery and very close monitoring during their procedure that TCAP cannot provide in a high-volume setting.

 The anesthesia used during a spay procedure terminates any ongoing pregnancies.
 TCAP does not have the diagnostic equipment to test to see if a female patient has an ongoing pregnancy prior to administering anesthesia.
 If you suspect that a pet is pregnant and do not wish to terminate the pregnancy, we advise you to wait until the puppies/ kittens are born, weaned off the mother’s milk, and the mother’s milk is dry before coming in for a spay procedure.